gauravfodekar/NodeJSNotes/README.md

 The term "first-class citizen" implies that functions in JavaScript have equal standing with other data types and can be used in the same ways.
 This property of functions in JavaScript is fundamental to the language's ability to support functional programming paradigms and allows for powerful techniques like higher-order functions, closures, and function composition.

-30.	# How can I check data type of a variable is there any method available for that ?
+30.#How can I check data type of a variable is there any method available for that ?
 Answer: In JavaScript, you can check the data type of a variable using the `typeof` operator.
 The `typeof` operator returns a string that represents the data type of the given variable or expression.

 Here's how you can use the `typeof` operator: